klin-english/Gesture-Detection/README.md

 Instructions for setup and usage are included in the file **instructions.txt**.

-# **THIS IS A RASPBERRY PI 4 OR 5 VERSION
+# **THIS IS A MAC VERSION
-Check the other branches for Mac Version
+Check the other branches for Raspberry Pi Version